AyeshaIrshad1337/NLP/README.md

 ### Stemming ( Day 15)
 Stemming is the process of producing morphological varaints of a root word These methods help convert a word into base form called the stem
 `` scanned -> scan ``
-Stemming is not only helpful in reducing redundancies in the text as a preprocessing step, but also used in search engine applications and domain analysis for determining domain vocabularies.
+Stemming is not only helpful in reducing redundancies in the text as a preprocessing step, but also used in search engine applications and domain analysis for determining domain vocabularies
+Porter's stemming method is a rule-based approache introduces by Martin Porter in 1980.
+Like any method, this method has failure points , `` computer -> comput ``